xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ```

 Default tcp ports are used for Grafana (3000) and InfluxDB (8086).
 The port 57500 is exposed for Telegraf, it is only used in case of dial-out methods as there is an inbound connection to the collector.
 Some environment variables are used to define admin user and password as well as an API token for InfluxDB.
-If those variables are changes, Telegraf configuration files needs to be updated accordingly.
+If those variables are changed, Telegraf configuration files needs to be updated accordingly.

 The InfluxDB data is persistent across restart of the stack but stored in /tmp.